TEZv/TheOdinProjects/Calculator/README.md

 Here's a project about simple calculation)

-Don't put a minus before the integer, it won't work (it's only for simple calculation).
+If you put minus before the integer, it'll show you "0-Number" (it's only for simple calculation).

 Thanks for your attention.

 See live: <a href="https://tezv-calculator.netlify.app/">here:)</a>.